 Schlitz Park offers the best of urban and suburban features combined in a single corporate campus.
 Whether by foot, two wheels or four, traveling to and from Schlitz Park is an easy commute.
 We're located along the Milwaukee River, connected to miles of bicycle and walking trails, and just steps away from some of the city's newest and most affordable places to live or spend the night.
-With more than $60 million in upgrades and renovation underway, you'll find a 46-acre landmark office community with the space and amenities tenants most desire.
-For more information, please visit: www.schlitzpark.com.
+For more information about Schlitz Park, a 46-acre award-winning office community with the space and amenities tenants most desire, visit www.schlitzpark.com.

 Schlitz Park Miler Run/Walk